TownLake/blog-samrhea-legacy/content/pages/about/index.md

 ## Work

 I [work](https://blog.samrhea.com/pages/at-cloudflare) on the Emerging Technology and Incubation team at Cloudflare.
-We spend every day building capabilities on Cloudflare's network that we think our customers will need one to five years from now - and beyond.
+We spend every day building the capabilities on Cloudflare's network that we think customers will need next.

 I previously spent six years launching, building, and leading the [Zero Trust](https://www.cloudflare.com/products/zero-trust/) business at Cloudflare as the VP of Product.
 I was responsible for the enterprise security use cases of [Cloudflare One](https://blog.cloudflare.com/cloudflare-one-one-year-later/) and the proprietary private networking components.

-Before Cloudflare I spent half a decade as a Product Manager in the Austin office of ESW Capital.
+Before Cloudflare I spent several years as a Product Manager in the Austin office of ESW Capital.
 I helped acquire and improve software companies of all sizes through our DevFactory arm.
-Prior to my time with the ESW Capital group I worked for a medical technology investment firm doing a little bit of everything as we built, bought, and invested in healthcare businesses.
+Prior to my time with the ESW Capital group I worked for a medical technology investment firm doing a little bit of everything as we built, bought, and invested in healthcare technology businesses.

 ## School

-I studied in the Plan II Program at The University of Texas at Austin.
-That doesn't matter at all, though, to what you should think of me - where we went to school impacts our first job (maybe).
-Instead, I am adding that here because you should know how cool it is.
-I believe that major could and should be a model for higher education.
+I studied in the [Plan II Program](https://liberalarts.utexas.edu/plan2/) at The University of Texas at Austin.
+Yes, it is a major in and of itself.

+My diploma doesn't matter at all, though.
+Where we went to school _maybe_ impacts our first job.
+I bring it up here because I loved Plan II and think you would, too.
+The admittedly weird curriculum seems well-equipped to prepare students for whatever oddball form the future will take.
+I was able to serve on the Board of Visitors before I moved to Portugal and I continue to believe that Plan II is a model worth replicating.

-I had a perfect GPA in all coursework, something my wife mocks me for relentlessly because I will wake up in the middle of the night thinking I bombed a test and lost my record.
-Your grades only matter if they can be something your spouse enjoys teasing you about.
+You know what else doesn't really matter?
+Your grades.
+I had a perfect GPA in all coursework across every subject and department they sent Plan II students to attend - and the only time that achievement impacts my life is when I wake up in a cold sweat thinking I bombed a test and lost my precious `4.0`, something that amuses my wife endlessly.
+Your grades only matter if they can become something your spouse enjoys teasing you about.

 *The profile image on this site was created by the spectacular [Kari Linder](https://twitter.com/kkblinder?s=20).*